-In children, 25 new cases are expected to occur annually in the United States, for an estimated annual incidence of 0.2 to 0.3 cases per 1 million.
-Internationally, however, the incidence of adrenocortical tumors appear to vary substantially.
-The incidence of adrenocortical tumors is particularly high in southern Brazil, where it is approximately 10 to 15 times that observed in the United States.[10,11,12,13]
+In children, 25 new cases are expected to occur annually in the United States, for an estimated annual incidence of 0.2 to 0.3 cases per 1 million individuals.
+Internationally, however, the incidence of adrenocortical tumors appears to vary substantially.
+It is particularly high in southern Brazil, where it is approximately 10 to 15 times that observed in the United States.[10,11,12,13]

 Patients with Beckwith-Wiedemann and hemihypertrophy syndromes have a predisposition to cancer, and as many as 16% of their neoplasms are adrenocortical tumors.
 Hypomethylation of the KCNQ1OT1 gene has also been associated with the development of adrenocortical tumors in patients without the phenotypic features of Beckwith-Wiedemann syndrome.
 However, less than 1% of children with adrenocortical tumors have these syndromes.

 Macroscopically, adenomas tend to be well defined and spherical, and they never invade surrounding structures.
 They are typically small (usually <200 cm3), and some studies have included size as a criterion for adenoma.
 By contrast, carcinomas have macroscopic features suggestive of malignancy; they are larger, and they show marked lobulation with extensive areas of hemorrhage and necrosis.
 Microscopically, carcinomas comprise larger cells with eosinophilic cytoplasm, arranged in alveolar clusters.
 Several authors have proposed histologic criteria that may help to distinguish the two types of neoplasm.[23,24]

-In patients with localized disease, age between 0 and 3 years, virilization alone, normal blood pressure, disease stage I, absence of spillage during surgery, and tumor weight no greater than 200 grams were associated with a greater probability of survival.
+In patients with localized disease, younger age (<4 years), virilization alone, normal blood pressure, disease stage I, absence of spillage during surgery, and tumor weight no greater than 200 grams are associated with a greater probability of survival.
 In a Cox regression model analysis, only stage I, virilization alone, and age 0 to 3 years were independently associated with a better outcome.
 Available data suggest that tumor size is especially important in children; patients with small tumors have an excellent outcome with surgery alone, regardless of histologic features.

 At the time of diagnosis, two-thirds of pediatric patients have limited disease (tumors can be completely resected), and the remaining patients have either unresectable or metastatic disease.

 Treatment of childhood adrenocortical tumors has evolved from the data derived from the adult studies, and the same guidelines are used.
 Surgery is the most important mode of therapy, and mitotane and cisplatin-based regimens, usually incorporating doxorubicin and etoposide, are recommended for patients with advanced disease.[12,13,34,35]; [Level of evidence: 3iiiA]

 The use of radiation therapy in pediatric patients with adrenocortical tumors has not been consistently investigated.
 Adrenocortical tumors are generally considered to be radioresistant.
 Furthermore, because many children with adrenocortical tumors carry germline TP53 mutations that predispose to cancer, radiation may increase the incidence of secondary tumors.
-One study reported three of five long-term survivors of pediatric adrenocortical tumors died of secondary sarcoma that arose within the radiation field.[13,41]
+One study reported that three of five long-term survivors of pediatric adrenocortical tumors died of secondary sarcoma that arose within the radiation field.[13,41]